controlpaths/blog/README.md

 - **matlab_libiio_axis:**  project that shows hot to generate an AXI4-Stream IP on MATLAB using HDL Coder and LibIIO.
 - **axis_biquad:** On this project I will show you how implement a biquadratic filter on Verilog. https://www.controlpaths.com/2021/04/19/implementing-a-digital-biquad-filter-in-verilog/
 - **axis_fir** On this project I show you how to develop a FIR filter in verilog using folding. https://www.controlpaths.com/2021/05/16/implementing-a-fir-filter-using-folding/
+- **picozed7015_pcie** In this project the board Avnet Picozed 7015 is conencted to PC through PCIe port. https://www.controlpaths.com/2021/08/30/using-pcie-in-xilinx-7-series